When Declaring Bankruptcy – Can I travel overseas?

 What is the Difference Between a Secured and Unsecured Loan?

 The difference between a secured loan and an unsecured loan is that a secured loan has a secured asset attached to it.
 These are assets such as vehicles or homes, because they are the security for the loan.
-If you do not make repayments, the bank simply sells the asset and recoups the money.
+If you don’t make repayments, the bank just sells the asset and recoups the money.

 Do not always presume that your loan is secured or unsecured, call your bank or lender to find out for sure.
-There are other security models and different products that banks sell, so if you are not sure, give us a call at Bankruptcy Advice Perth on 1300 795 575 and we will walk you through your case.
+There are other security models and different products that banks sell, so if you are uncertain, give us a call at Bankruptcy Perth on 1300 795 575 and we will walk you through your case.

 16. How Can I Make Sure That You Will Be Successful in Making Me Bankrupt?